 Pickleball Glasses Buying Guide: Safety, Style & Prescription

-Whether you’re diving for drop shots or tracking blistering drives, the right eyewear can make—or break—your game.
+Whether you’re diving for a drop shots or tracking blistering serves, the right eyewear can make—or break—your game.
 Pickleball glasses offer:

 • Impact protection: Polycarbonate lenses rated ANSI Z87.1 shield your eyes from high-velocity balls.